bgd-labs/V2-V3-migration-helpers/README.md

 # Deployment

+[MigrationHelperPolygon.s.sol](./scripts/MigrationHelperPolygon.s.sol): This script will deploy the MigrationHelper initialized with V3 Pool and V2 Pool on Polygon network.
+[MigrationHelperAvalanche.s.sol](./scripts/MigrationHelperAvalanche.s.sol): This script will deploy the MigrationHelper initialized with V3 Pool and V2 Pool on Avalanche network.
-[MigrationHelper.s.sol](./scripts/MigrationHelper.s.sol): This script will deploy the MigrationHelper initialized with V2 Pool and V3 Pool Address Provider.
+[MigrationHelperMainnet.s.sol](./scripts/MigrationHelperMainnet.s.sol): This script will deploy the MigrationHelper initialized with V3 Pool and V2 Pool on Ethereum Mainnet network.

 # SetUp